rsvim/rfc/2-EventLoop.md

 For example, in rsvim edtior, when a user presses the key `i`, the editor goes to **Insert Mode**, then the user types some letters `a-z, A-Z` and numbers `0-9`, the editor appends these letters and numbers in the buffer, then the user presses the key `ESC`, the editor goes back to **Normal Mode**.

 In this case, an editor waits for a user's action, finishes internal logic, renders the terminal, then waits for user's next action.
 This is the most important tasks for the editor, and the timeline should be always sync and blocking.
-Because user would rather wait for them done to get a deterministic and correct editor behavior.
+Because user would rather wait for tasks done to get a deterministic and correct editor behavior.

 ### Non-Important Tasks